algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 **Theme**

-The theme of “Frogger: The Classic Leap” centers on the quest for safety and the inherent dangers of an everyday journey in a perilous environment.
+The theme of "*Frogger*” centers on the quest for safety and the inherent dangers of an everyday journey in a perilous environment.
 This theme embodies the universal struggle against obstacles, both in the natural world and human-created challenges, reflecting on the risk and vigilance needed in daily survival.

 ### Game Objectives

 The main objective of the game is to guide Frogger safely across the road and river to reach his lily pad home.
 For that, the player must:
    - Avoid getting hit by cars on the road.
    - Cross the river by jumping on logs and avoiding sinking into the water.
-   - Reach the lily pad on the other side of the river to complete the level.
+   - Reach the lily pad on the other side of the river 5 times to complete the level.

 ### Player Goals